 A visit to the Emilia-Romagna region of northern Italy offers the opportunity to step inside the production sites of some of the country’s most famous and protected foods.
 The region is easily accessed from Bologna, with Parma and Modena at the heart of its food culture.

-The three most important foods produced here are Prosciutto di Parma, Parmigiano Reggiano, and Traditional Balsamic Vinegar of Modena.
-These products are protected by strict regulations that tie them directly to this territory.
+The three flagship protected products of the region are Prosciutto di Parma, Parmigiano Reggiano, and Traditional Balsamic Vinegar of Modena.
+Each is protected by strict regulations that tie its production directly to this territory — you cannot make any of them anywhere else in the world.

 Because Parma and Modena are close to one another, visitors can experience multiple food traditions in a single day, often with time left to enjoy a glass of local Lambrusco in the countryside.
 For a single comprehensive directory covering all three product types, our guide to the best acetaie, Parmesan dairies, and prosciutto producers in Emilia-Romagna is the most complete starting point.